The best Cyber Monday deals 2020

 Fire HD 8: was $89 now $54 @ Amazon

-The new iPad Air sports a larger 10.9-inch display, speedy A14 Bionic CPU, and support for USB-C charging.
+Back in stock: The new iPad Air sports a larger 10.9-inch display, speedy A14 Bionic CPU, and support for USB-C charging.
 Plus, with Magic Keyboard support, it's as close to a laptop replacement as you can get.
-Best of all, it's now on sale.View Deal
+Best of all, it's now on sale for $30 off though it's shipping in Feb.
+2021.
+(When Amazon sells out, check Walmart where this deal has been coming in and out of stock.
+The deal has repeatedly returned to Amazon, too.)View Deal

 12.9" iPad Pro (2018): was $1,149 now $799 @ B&H Photo